Maserati brothers

 A memorial plaque for Alfieri II was placed at their birthplace in 1987.
 In 1989, the istituto tecnico of Voghera added Alfieri II to its official name, to become Istituto Tecnico Industriale di Voghera "Alfieri Maserati".
 Also, the city of Bologna has a street named Via Maserati.

+Awards

+In 2023, the Maserati Brothers received the International “Leonardo The Immortal Light” Award, granted within a cultural initiative dedicated to the relationship between art and science, in recognition of the historical contribution of the brand to the development of Italian mechanical engineering.